axibase/atsd-use-cases/workshop/WebGL.md

 ![](images/threejs_gallery.png)

-WebGL does not support HTML rendering, but with THREE.js we can work with dom objects like with scene objects.
+WebGL does not support HTML rendering, but with THREE.js we can work with DOM objects as if they were scene objects.

 ```javascript